0xrishabh/0xrishabh/_posts/2023-09-11-Contract-Deployment-From_EOA.md

 <ol>
 <li>
-1. The function responsible for applying state checks whether the transaction is sent to the zero address.
+The function responsible for applying a new transaction to the state, first checks whether the transaction is sent to the zero address.
 If it is, it sets the <code>contractCreation</code> value to <i>true</i>.

 {% highlight golang %}
 var (